COSC360WinningProject/WinningProject/README.md

 <br>

 >This project will fully implement a reddit-style discussion forum, from a hand-styled
->front end using HTML5/CSS and Javascript, to a MySQL database and server-side
+>front end using the React framework, to a MySQL database and server-side
->scripting using PHP? (node pls), and hosted using ???.
+>scripting using Node.js, and hosted using ???.
 >The website will allow users to login, create a post and view/comment on other posts,
 >along with the functionalities outlined in the Requirements section.